How is EngageCSEdu different from other online repositories for computer science education?

 Also consider using EngageCSEdu as a dissemination mechanism for your grant-supported curriculum projects.
 Select an exemplar to submit.
 If it's accepted to the collection, we can link out to your project website.
 EngageCSEdu can help instructors find your materials.

 Who owns the course material contributed to EngageCSEdu?

 When a faculty member contributes material to the collection, they are asked to specify a Creative Commons license.
 Ownership and copyright always remain with the author.

 How can I get involved?

 There are several ways you can get involved.
-First, contribute your best introductory course materials that make use of at least one of the listed Engagement Practices.
+First, contribute your best introductory course materials.
 Second, join the reviewer pool.
 Third, tell others about the project!
 Contact us at email@example.com to volunteer.